 Appeal of Department Chair's Faculty Evaluation, Process for

 A faculty member who wishes to appeal some part of the Department Chair's annual evaluation may do so.
 Faculty members are entitled to appeal any part of their evaluation.
-A written appeal of an evaluation should specifically state the basis for the appeal and provide documentation to support that appeal.
+A written appeal of an evaluation should specifically state the factual basis for the appeal and provide documentation to support that appeal.

 If a faculty member believes that the evaluation involves discrimination based on race, color, sex, religion, creed, national origin, handicap or age, he/she may file a complaint with the Office of Human Resources.